ehlesp/smallab-k8s-pve-guide/G020 - K3s cluster setup 03 ~ Debian VM creation.md

     ![Network tab default at Create VM window](images/g020/debian_vm_create_vm_network_unfilled.webp "Network tab default at Create VM window")

     Notice how the `Bridge` parameter is set by default with the `vmbr0` Linux bridge.
-You will come back to this parameter later but, for now, you don't need to configure anything in this step, the default values are correct for this Debian template VM.
+You will come back to this parameter later but, for now, you do not need to configure anything in this step, the default values are correct for this Debian template VM.

 9. The last tab you'll reach is `Confirm`: